edgedb/edgedb/docs/stdlib/datetime.rst

     :index: now

-    Returns the date and time of the start of a current statement.
+    Returns the date and time of the start of the current statement.

 ----------